Andriy Yarmolenko: International career

-On 5 June 2022, Yarmolenko scored an own goal in Ukraine's defeat to Wales in a qualification game for the 2022 FIFA World Cup.
-The only goal of the game, he deflected a free-kick by Gareth Bale past goalkeeper, Heorhiy Bushchan as Wales qualified for their first World Cup since 1958.
-The decisive goal was later awarded to Bale at the end of June.
+On 5 June 2022, Yarmolenko deflected a free-kick by Gareth Bale past goalkeeper, Heorhiy Bushchan as Wales qualified for their first World Cup since 1958.
+Initially awarded as an own goal, it was later awarded to Bale at the end of June.

+Coaching career

+On 20 September 2024, Yarmolenko received his UEFA "A" coaching license by successfully completing the coaching courses in Kyiv, Ukraine.

 Outside of professional football

-Yarmolenko has three sons with wife Inna.
+Yarmolenko has three sons with his wife Inna.

 In 2020, Dmitry Adehiro created a mural with the image of Yarmolenko, during the reconstruction of the building of the Yunost Youth Sports School, just beside the Yunist Stadium in Chernihiv.

 On 7 October 2021, together with Igor Cheredinov (the trainer of Olena Kostevych), he was elected an honorary citizen of Chernihiv.

 In November 2021, a competition for the Andriy Yarmolenko Cup took place in the city of Chernihiv at the Yunist Stadium.

 In February 2022, Yarmolenko gave £75,000 to the Armed Forces of Ukraine to help defend the country in the wake of Russia's invasion.
 He also flew to the Ukraine border to rescue his wife and child after they fled the country following the invasion, according to former Ukrainian international Andriy Shevchenko.
 Chernihiv mayor Vladyslav Atroshenko and the governor of the Chernihiv Oblast Vyacheslav Chaus thanked Yarmolenko personally for his efforts.

 Yarmolenko helped save Roman Yaremchuk's wife's parents.
-The striker of the national team of Ukraine and Benfica, currently playing for Club Brugge (Belgium), Roman Yaremchuk told how his wife's parents were able to be taken out of Chernihiv with the help of Andriy Yarmolenko.
+The striker of the national team of Ukraine and Benfica, currently playing for Olympiacos (Greece), Roman Yaremchuk told how his wife's parents were able to be taken out of Chernihiv with the help of Andriy Yarmolenko.
 "I turned to Andriy Yarmolenko, knowing that he was from Chernihiv, and said, "Help me as much as you can, thank you."
 Of course, Andriy responded to my request and two days later they were taken away.
 The situation was quite difficult," Yaremchuk said.

-In March 2022, Yarmolenko after the winner for West Ham over Spanish club Sevilla in the Europa League, he gave West Ham shirt to fan holding Ukraine flag and Mark Noble was in tears as Hammers beat Sevilla to reach Europa League quarter-finals on famous night.
+In March 2022, Yarmolenko, after scoring the winner for West Ham over Spanish club Sevilla in the Europa League, gave his West Ham shirt to a fan holding a Ukraine flag.
+Mark Noble was in tears as the Hammers beat Sevilla to reach the Europa League quarter-finals on this famous night.

 In May 2022, Yarmolenko presented an ambulance to his hometown Chernihiv, sending it from London.